glowinthedark/js-media-browser/README.md

 * syntax highlighting for source code files
 * automatic detection and loading of WebVTT subtitles for video files

-Example: if a folder contains a PDF file named `lesson-01.pdf` and a video file named `lesson-01.mp4`, then clicking the PDF file will display it in the content panel while the video will start playing in the media panel above.
+Example: if a folder contains a PDF file named `video-01.pdf` and a video file named `video-01.mp4`, then clicking the PDF file will display it in the content panel while the video will start playing in the media panel above.

+Additionally, if `video-01.en.vtt`, `video-01.es.vtt` etc are present in the same folder then subtitles will be picked up and can be selected via the subtitles submenu in the video controls.

 ## Supported media formats
-Playback of media files is handled by the web browser therefore support is limited to the capabilities of the corresponding HTML5 `<audio/>` and `<video/>` elements which currently include: MP3, MP4 audio/video (H.264, AAC, MP3 codecs), MP4 container with Flac codec, OGG audio and video (Theora, Vorbis, Opus, Flac codecs), FLAC, WebM audio/video (VP8, VP9 codecs), WAV (PCM).
+Playback of media files is handled by the web browser therefore support is limited by the capabilities of the corresponding HTML5 `<audio/>` and `<video/>` elements which currently include: MP3, MP4 audio/video (H.264, AAC, MP3 codecs), MP4 container with Flac codec, OGG audio and video (Theora, Vorbis, Opus, Flac codecs), FLAC, WebM audio/video (VP8, VP9 codecs), WAV (PCM).
 Limited support for Matroska (MKV) is present for browsers that support it.

 For more details refer to [mozilla browser media compatibility table](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#common_codecs).